Aculco

 Aculco is, after all, a major culinary destination.
 Some of the famous craft cheese will end up on the enchiladas aculquenses.
 But people go in for the barbacoa, and a regional mole too.
 The town is something of a cured pulque region too.
 Artisan works in stone, textiles and ixtle fibers are to be sought everywhere around the market.

 Getting to Aculco means taking the Coordinado/ConectaGfa bus from the Centro de Autobuses de Norte station in Mexico City.
-They will actually sell you a ticket online in advance of your trip, but they're not well tracked yet on the many bus travel apps.
+They will actually sell you a ticket online in advance of your trip, but not well tracked yet on the many bus travel apps.
 One can also get off the Mexico City - Queretaro highway at the Arroyo Zarco - Aculco exit.
 Aculco taxis regularly service the businesses around this area.
-From the highway, it's about 30 minutes to the center of Aculco.
+From the highway, Aculco is about 30 minutes to the center of Aculco.